Futarimiti/learn-jdbc/Concept/Intro.md

-Programmers uses this API, while different databases provides different implementation to the API by their needs, makeing JDBC universal to databases.
+Programmers uses this API, while different databases provides different implementation to the API by their needs, making JDBC universal to databases.

 As a programmer, we only need to learn how to use the JDBC API and not to worry about how are they implemented by different databases.